A Survey of Multimodal Hallucination Evaluation and Detection: Hallucination Evaluation Benchmarks and Metrics

+POPE~\citep{Li2023EvaluatingOH} is an early YNQ-based benchmark for assessing object hallucinations in VLMs.
+It selects 500 MSCOCO~\citep{lin2014microsoft} validation images containing at least three annotated objects and constructs questions of the form ``Is there a \{object\} in the image?''.
+For ``Yes'' queries, annotated objects are used; for ``No'' queries, non-existent objects are sampled via three strategies: random sampling, popular sampling (common objects), and adversarial sampling (frequent co-occurrence objects).
+Evaluation metrics include Accuracy, Precision, and Recall.
+Model performance degrades from random to popular and adversarial settings, reflecting training data biases.
+While POPE is widely used for evaluating basic object-existence hallucinations, its closed-form YNQs and single-object focus limit its alignment with open-ended real-world scenarios.

+ROPE~\citep{chen2024multi} extends hallucination evaluation in VLMs from single- to multi-object scenarios using MCQs.
+Models must identify correct object names from a list across multiple bounding boxes, making the task more challenging than POPE.
+Images are drawn from MSCOCO~\citep{lin2014microsoft} and ADE20K~\citep{zhou2017scene}, focusing on those with more than five annotated objects and bounding boxes with IoU below 0.1.
+The benchmark is divided into four subsets: homogeneous, heterogeneous, adversarial, and in-the-wild.
+Results show that hallucination likelihood increases with the number of object categories, indicating that object co-occurrence bias remains a key driver of I2T hallucinations.
+ROPE has become a standard benchmark for multi-object hallucination analysis, with its dense-object and co-occurrence settings better reflecting complex real-world scenes.

+FGHE~\citep{Wang2023MitigatingFH} builds upon the POPE framework and extends the scope of hallucination evaluation to include not only object hallucination, but also relationship, attribute, and behavior hallucinations using YNQs.
+This benchmark selects 50 images from MSCOCO~\citep{lin2014microsoft}, and human annotators construct 200 binary YNQs based on these images.
+Evaluation is performed using standard metrics such as Accuracy, Precision, F1 score, and other relevant indicators, enabling a more comprehensive analysis of fine-grained hallucination types in VLMs.

-MME~\citep{fu2023mme} provides a comprehensive evaluation of VLMs from both perceptual and cognitive perspectives, and involves various types of hallucinations.
-Perception tasks include coarse-grained recognition tasks such as object, quantity, color, and location, as well as fine-grained recognition tasks requiring external knowledge, such as movie posters, celebrity photos, and Optical Character Recognition (OCR).
-Cognition tasks evaluate abilities like commonsense reasoning, math, translation, and code reasoning.
-Images are sampled from public datasets such as MSCOCO~\citep{lin2014microsoft}, and YNQs are manually constructed for each category.
-This benchmark also proposes an Accuracy+ metric, the accuracy based on Yes-No paired questions, preventing potential Yes/No bias for a more reliable assessment.
+MME~\citep{fu2023mme} evaluates VLMs from perceptual and cognitive perspectives across various hallucination types.
+Perception tasks include coarse-grained recognition of objects, quantity, color, and location, and fine-grained tasks requiring external knowledge, such as movie posters, celebrity photos, and OCR.
+Cognition tasks cover commonsense reasoning, math, translation, and code.
+Images are drawn from public datasets like MSCOCO~\citep{lin2014microsoft}, and YNQs are manually constructed.
+The Accuracy+ metric based on Yes-No paired questions mitigates Yes/No bias, offering a reliable assessment.
+MME's broad coverage approximates real-world multimodal demands and remains widely used.